Things to do when it rains in Melbourne

 You'd be forgiven for not being aware of the insane amount of things to do at the Australian Centre for the Moving Image (ACMI), located at Fed Square.
 There are always fascinating films to watch, including new releases, classics, hard-to-find documentaries and films that form part of a regular succession of themed film festivals.
 While you're there, be sure to get involved in the fascinating permanent and interactive Screen Worlds exhibit.
 Love games?
 You'll want to spend hours at ACMI's Games Lab, which features the latest incarnation of Mario Kart and Minecraft.

 To spice up a dull day inside, sneak in a game of pool at Red Triangle.
 The cavernous venue is open until 2am every day.
 You can play pool, snooker or billiards on their full-sized tables and there’s also a selection of board games for those who are cue-challenged.
 Red Triangle is unlicensed, but it’s famous for its outrageously good milkshakes in flavours like Jam Donut or Snickers.

 This glorious, sprawling space is a must-visit for Melburnians and tourists alike.
-Don't miss out on your chance to immerse yourself in the museum's top-notch permanent exhibits.
-Bunjilaka presents Indigenous stories through objects, music and the voices of those past and present.
+Don't miss out on your chance to immerse yourself in the museum's top-notch permanent exhibits, including Bunjilaka which presents Indigenous stories through objects, music and the voices of those past and present.
 And Victoria's recent history – that familiar to fans of Neighbours – is equally enjoyable, with the stuffed hide of Depression-era hero thoroughbred racehorse Phar Lap still the most popular exhibition with young and old alike.
-If you're game, check out the Bugs Alive! exhibit – it's not for the squeamish.